 Okayama

-Naoshima, Shikoku
+Naoshima, Kagawa, Shikoku

 Tokushima

 Nōka resutoran kinokonosato (Farm Restaurant Mushroom Village) is reported to be able to provide excellent vegan meals.
-Accommodation is also available.

 Miyajima-cho, Hatsukaichi City, Hiroshima

 Yamaichi Bekkan (English) Happy Cow (English) A small ryokan that clearly states on their website (English) that they can prepare vegan food.
+There is even a “vegetarian and vegan” section.

 Iya Valley, Shikoku

-Kunelasob (English) Instagram Facebook Vegan, vegetarian, macrobiotic meals in a 100-year old house.
+Kunelasob (English) Instagram Facebook Vegan, vegetarian, macrobiotic meals in a 100-year-old house.

 Beppu, Kyushu